I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_control_feature_request.md

 ## Members

-`FeatureSelector`

-Specifies the USB-defined feature code to be cleared or set.
-Using a feature code that is invalid, cannot be set, or cannot be cleared will cause the target to stall.
-The bus driver will copy the value in the <b>FeatureSelector</b> member to the <b>wValue</b> field of the setup packet.

-`hca`

-Reserved.
-Do not use.

 `Hdr`

 Pointer to a <a href="..\usb\ns-usb-_urb_header.md">_URB_HEADER</a> structure that specifies the URB header information. <b>Hdr.Function</b> indicates either a set or a clear feature operation, to perform on a device, interface, endpoint or other non-standard component. <b>Hdr.Function</b> must have one of the following values:

 <b>Hdr.Length</b> must equal <code>sizeof(_URB_CONTROL_FEATURE_REQUEST)</code>.

-`Index`

-Specifies the device-defined index, returned by a successful configuration request, if the request is for an endpoint or interface.
-Otherwise, <b>Index</b> must be zero.
-The bus driver will copy the value in the <b>Index</b> member to the <b>wIndex</b> field of the setup packet.

 `Reserved`

-Reserved.
-Do not use.

-`Reserved0`

-Reserved.
-Do not use.

-`Reserved1`

 Reserved.
 Do not use.